Operation-Falcon/WebCheck/README.md

             python3 webcheck.py -d <domain/subdomain name> | tee result.txt  ( Piping the output to result.txt or as you want it to be)

             python3 webcheck.py -f <file containing subdomains> | tee result.txt ( Piping the output to result.txt or as you want it )

+Troubleshooting :

+            If you are getting http connection error then do for loop to bypass the http connection error from request library

+            or you can use custom proxy